 How to Help a Child Who Has Experienced Trauma at School

-No matter the age, a child should have extra support and even professional help from a qualified, licensed therapist to work through and recover from the traumatic experience.
-While it can be common for parents to try to smooth over hurt feelings and help them to move on as quickly as possible, this can actually lead the child to feel invalidated.
+No matter the age, a child should have extra support and professional help from a qualified, licensed therapist to work through and recover from the traumatic experience.
+While it can be common for parents to try to smooth over hurt feelings and help them move on as quickly as possible, this can lead them to feel invalidated.

 A sense of invalidation can develop into intense feelings of isolation, rage, and resentment.
-Talking about it, even when it’s difficult, is a way to give the child the most effective opportunity for healing.
+But, even when it’s difficult, talking about it is a way to give the child the most effective opportunity for healing.

 Tips to Help a Child Recover from Trauma at School